hacksparrow/language.apatani.org/dictionary/i.md

 __iyu__	_n._	anus	_syn._	koyu

-__iyu'__	_n._	an ailment in which a person loses appetite, believed to be caused by somebody's property, esp. ginger plants growing in somebody else's garden
+__iyu'__	_n._	an ailment in which a person loses appetite, believed to be caused by somebody's property, esp. ginger plants growing in somebody else's garde